PEORIA, Ariz. — The Mariners’ first serious spring casualty is in the third-base coaching box.

 Eleven players remain unsigned on the club’s 40-man roster and must reach agreements or have their contracts renewed solely at the club’s discretion by March 11.

-That list includes seven pitchers: Walker, Bobby LaFromboise, Lucas Luetge, Brandon Maurer, Hector Noesi, Stephen Pryor and Erasmo Ramirez.
+That list include seven pitchers: Bobby LaFramboise, Lucas Luetge, Brandon Maurer, Hector Noesi, Stephen Pryor, Erasmo Ramirez and Taijuan Walker.

-The others are catcher Jesus Sucre and infielders Brad Miller, Jesus Montero and Carlos Triunfel.
+The others are catcher Jesus Sucre and infielders Brad Miller, Jesus Monitor and Carlos Triunfel.

-Tentative pitching plans are in place for the annual charity game at 12:05 p.m.
-Thursday between the Mariners and complex co-tenant San Diego at Peoria Stadium.
+Tentative pitching plans are in place for the Cactus League opener 12:05 p.m.
+Pacific time Thursday between the Mariners and complex co-tenant San Diego at Peoria Stadium.

-The Mariners plan to start Ramirez, who is slotted for two innings.
-Beavan is scheduled for the third and fourth followed by Logan Kensing, Luetge, Wilhelmsen, Joe Beimel and Danny Farquhar.
+The Mariners plan to start Erasmo Ramirez, who is slotted for two innings.
+Beavan s scheduled for the third and fourth followed by Logan Kensing, Luetge, Wilhelmsen, Joe Beimel and Farquhar.

 The Padres list lefty Eric Stults as their starter.
 Also scheduled: Donn Roach, Kevin Quackenbush, Anthony Carter, Blaine Boyer and Tony Sipp.

-The two teams open Cactus League play on Friday, when lefty James Paxton will start for Seattle against San Diego right-hander Andrew Cashner.
+The two teams meet again Friday when lefty James Paxton will start for the Mariners against San Diego right-hander Andrew Cashner.

 The Mariners have tentative starters in place for games through March 8.